slaubi/the-fast-track/README.md

 ### Fixing bugs

-* Fixing bugs in the content or in the code is welcome.
+* Fixing bugs in the content is welcome.
+* Code changes cannot be done easily by contributors, so please open an issue to discuss them first.

 ### New translations